-CURRENTLY HOT: Galaxy Note 4 Moto 360 Galaxy Note Edge Moto X (2014) Android L
+CURRENTLY HOT: Gift-a-Day Giveaway Nexus 6 Android Lollipop Galaxy Note 4 Moto 360 Moto X

 Remember that article I posted a couple of hours ago about a Verizon rep who said that phones with unlocked bootloaders weren’t allowed on their network?
 Yea, they said that was a mistake.
 Stand down, folks.